 WEB SITE MEMBERSHIP [it is FREE]

 Welcome to the Brough Astronomy web site -- If you wish to become a member of this site - go to the members area & subscribe to our site, this will allow you to post your pictures, communicate with the other members, comment and be interactivity.

 When approved as a member to this site [approval is to ensure you are not a spammer or computer], your profile details will need to be completed which will then allow full membership privileges.

 New members please go to the members tab click on your icon and "edit profile"

 THE VERY VERY LATEST ON THE TELESCOPE

-We have finally fixed the large 14" Meade telescope and it looks like we are happy with it, it is now located where it belongs in the large dome and so now that winter is here we should be able to do some viewing through both domes
+We have finally fixed the large 14" Meade telescope and we ARE VERY happy with it, it is now located where it belongs in the large dome and so now we are able to do some viewing through both domes

 As the dome was getting "worse for wear" with several damaged areas letting in water it was decided to refurbish it and spend a little money on it. so instead of the old red dome we now have a white metal dome that is water proof - material cost were about £500.

 It is almost complete just STILL requiring a new door when the weather is fit enough or we find another excuse? - one of them is that we are building another dome - which is well on it's way to completion

 BUILDING EXTENSION No, 3